Sun-lab/SDAN/SDAN_Comparsion/README.md

 ## Code Structure Overview

-**Tip**: To reproduce our results, please follow the Code Structure Overview below to set up the codebase.
-The comparison scripts are stored in the `SDAN-Comparison/` subdirectory rather than the main `SDAN/` directory.
-Before running the code, please ensure that all files are placed in the correct locations according to the expected directory structure.
+**Important**: In this repository, all comparison scripts used for the paper are kept inside the `SDAN_Comparsion/` folder so the main `SDAN/` codebase stays clean and unchanged.

+**For reproduction**, users should place these scripts and files into the locations shown below before running the workflows.
+In other words, `SDAN_Comparsion/` serves as a paper-specific workspace, but the code expects the reproduction layout shown in the following directory tree.

+**Recommended usage**
+- If you are developing or organizing the comparison experiments, keep everything inside `SDAN_Comparsion/`.
+- If you want to reproduce the results exactly as the scripts expect, copy or link the files from `SDAN_Comparsion/` into the corresponding paths shown below.

 <pre>
 SDAN/